 As in most successful workflows, it is best to start with preliminary research to find out what the customer needs.
 You would need this to strategically come up with features that would be valuable, useful, and practical.
 To get to good results, you may need to do a variety of customer interfacing, such as one-on-one sessions, reviewing customer support tickets, analyzing customer surveys, and observing user research sessions.

 At this point, the goal would be to articulate the problem.
-The final problem has to address who will benefit from the solution and what challenge does the solution address, in the first place.
+The final problem has to address who will benefit from the solution and what challenges does the solution address, in the first place.

 2. Create low-fidelity projects*